MCAL: Minimum Cost Human-Machine Active Labeling: Evaluation

 \sysname automatically makes three key decisions to minimize overall labeling cost.
-It a) selects the subset of images that the classifier should be trained on ($\cset{B}_{opt}$), b) adapts $\delta$ across active learning iterations to keep training costs in check, and c) selects the best DNN architecture from among a set of candidates (CNN18, RESNET18 and RESNET50).
+It a) selects the subset of images that the classifier should be trained on ($\cset{B}_{opt}$), b) adapts $\delta$ across active learning iterations to keep training costs in check, and c) selects the best DNN architecture from among a set of candidates.
 In this section, we demonstrate that \sysname provides significant overall cost benefits at the expense of $\err$ (5\%) degradation in label quality.
-Further, it outperforms active learning even when an oracle is used to choose the optimal $\delta$.
+Further, it even outperforms active learning assisted by an oracle with optimal $\delta$ value.

-\figref{fig:summary_total_cost} depicts the total labeling costs incurred when using Amazon labeling services for three different schemes: i) when humans are used to label the entire data set using Amazon labeling services, ii) \sysname for $\err=5\%$, and iii) active learning with an oracle to choose $\delta$ for the DNN architectures CNN18, RESNET18 and RESNET50. \tabref{tab:TAALChoices} lists the numerical values of the costs (in \$) for human labeling and \sysname.
+\figref{fig:summary_total_cost} depicts the total labeling costs incurred when using Amazon labeling services for three different schemes: i) when the entire data set is labeled by Amazon labeling services, ii) \sysname for $\err=5\%$, and iii) active learning with an oracle to choose $\delta$ for each DNN model.

+\tabref{tab:TAALChoices} lists the numerical values of the costs (in \$) for human labeling and \sysname.
+To calculate the total labeling error, we compare the machine labeling results on $\set{\sdbmbi{opt}}$ and human labeling results on $\set{X}\setminus\set{\sdbmbi{opt}}$ against the ground-truth.
+The human labeling costs are calculated based on the prices of Amazon labeling services~\cite{sagemaker} and Satyam~(\cite{qiu2018satyam}).

 \parab{Cost Saving Compared to Human Labeling.} From \figref{fig:summary_total_cost} and \tabref{tab:TAALChoices}, \sysname provides an overall cost saving of 86\%, 67\% and 30\% for Fashion, CIFAR-10 and CIFAR-100 respectively.
-As expected, the savings depend on the ``hardness'' of the classification task. \tabref{tab:TAALChoices} also shows the number of samples in $\set{B}$ used to train $\clD$, as well as the number of samples $\cset{S}$ labeled using $\clD$.
+As expected, the savings depend on the difficulty of the classification task.
+The ``harder'' the dataset the higher the savings. \tabref{tab:TAALChoices} also shows the number of samples in $\set{B}$ used to train $\clD$, as well as the number of samples $\cset{S}$ labeled using $\clD$.
 For Fashion, \sysname labels only 6.1\% of the data to train the classifier and uses it to label 85\% of the data set.
 For CIFAR-10, it trains using 22\% of the data set and labels about 65\% of the data using the classifier.
-CIFAR-100 requires more data to train the classifier to a high accuracy so is able to label only 10\% of the data using the classifier. \tabref{tab:TAALChoices} shows that \sysname, for each data set, is able to achieve the overall accuracy constraint of $\err<5\%$.
+CIFAR-100 requires more data to train the classifier to a high accuracy so is able to label only 10\% of the data using the classifier.